 CRX instances have a CRX init process which is responsible for providing the endpoint to allow communication with the ESXi, and allow the environment running inside of the CRX instance to be managed.
 This is shown in the diagram on the right here.

 CRX instances have 2 modes.
 The spherelet is responsible for injecting the personality of the CRX instance when it starts up.
 The first, called managed mode, which is what a Native Pod is, means that it is visible to vCenter Server as a virtual machine, its resource usage can be examined, its IP address checked, etc. An un-managed CRX means that the CRX instance is treated as an application or daemon, and is not visible to vCenter Server.
 The image service in Project Pacific, which provides images to the containers running in a Native Pod, is an example of the latter.
 It only exists for the duration of downloading and extracting an image.
+The job of the image service is to download and extract images to a location where they can be mounted by pods.

 The personalities for CRX instances are provided by ESXi VIBs and are injected into the CRX Instance.
 For Native Pods, the spherelet agent and the OCI compatible run-time, libcontainer are added to the CRX instance.
 The spherelet agent is linked to the run-time and is thus able to manage containers in the Native Pod.
 This is what is shown on the left hand side here.